schwanbeck/YSMR/README.md

 + compare angle between n frames : 10
 	+ See basic track data analysis settings: 'minimal angle in degrees for turning point'
 	+ Difference in frames between which position of bacteria and corresponding angle will be measured.
+	+ Time difference (measured in frames) between bacterial position in between which angle is measured.
 	+ Accepts an integer value.

 ##### HOUSEKEEPING